 2 3

+1 -

-1 Zoning Primary use Consent use
+Zoning Primary use Consent use

 Single Residential Zone IV (SRZIV)

 The objective of this zone is to accommodate land that has been demarcated for an informal settlement where the intention is to upgrade the settlement in accordance with a state housing program.
-Primary use Informal settlement upgrade Consent uses House tavern House shop Neighbourhood shop
+Primary useIncremental Settlement Consent uses House tavern House shop Neighbourhood shop

-GENERAL RESIDENTIAL ZON ES
+GENERAL R ESIDENTIAL ZONE S

-General Residential Zone I (GRZI) The objective of this zone is to facilitate low intensity densification in designated areas, which will not have an adverse effect on the character of the existing built area and may contribute to the optimal utilisation of land and infrastructure.
-Primary useDouble dwelling house Consent uses Guest House Halfway house
+General Residential Zone I (GRZI)

+The objective of this zone is to facilitate low intensity densification in designated areas, which will not have an adverse effect on the character of the existing built area and may contribute to the optimal utilisation of land and infrastructure.
+Primary use Double dwelling house Consent usesGuest HouseHalfway house
-General Residential Zone II (GRZII)

-The objective of this zone is to encourage residential development of a medium density, with a coordinated design, and to accommodate group housing where special attention is given to aesthetics, architectural form, functional open space and the inter-relationship between components of the group housing scheme.
+General Residential Zone II (GRZII) The objective of this zone is to encourage residential development of a medium density, with a coordinated design, and to accommodate group housing where special attention is given to aesthetics, architectural form, functional open space and the inter- relationship between components of the group housing scheme.
 Group housing may be located in single residential areas in places where an increased density is desirable, including along main roads, near local shopping centres and other activity nodes, and also preferably near to public open spaces.
-Group housing Consent uses Flats Home occupation Retirement resort
+Primary use Group housing Consent uses Flats Home occupation Retirement resort

-1 2 3

-Zoning Primary use Consent use

-General Residential Zone III (GRZII []
+General Residential Zone III (GRZIII)

 The objective of this zone is to encourage residential development of a greater density than for General Residential Zone II, while retaining the emphasis on design coordination and a modest scale in terms of height.
 This zone has particular location requirements, such as proximity to transport and amenities, and should not be randomly located without due consideration of the availability of open space and community facilities.
 Town housing may be located in and around central business areas, near high density nodes and along activity axis such as railway lines and main traffic routes, where flats are often found.
 Primary use Town housing Consent uses Flats Home occupation Retirement resort